ncatlab/nlab-content/pages/0/6/3/1/1360/content.md

   \,.
 $$

 The colimits on the right compute the homotopy colimit.
 By 2-out-of-3 it  follows that the right vertical morphism is a weak equivalence precisely if the left vertical morphisms is.

-$\,,$
+\linebreak

 Finally it remains to show that $[\Delta^{op}, C]_{Reedy,S}$ is a simplicially enriched model category. (...)